DistributedSystems-UFG/pub-sub-basics-with-kafka-with-security/README.md

 $ export KAFKA_OPTS="-Djava.security.auth.login.config=./config/kafka_jaas.conf"
 $ ./bin/kafka-server-start.sh ./config/server.properties
 ```
+### For the clients (producer and consumer)

 #### Finally, check the code for the producer and consumer (`producer.py` and `consumer.py`) to make sure that the right user names and passwords are passed as keyword arguments when creating the KafkaProducer and KafkaConsumer, respectively.

+Note that producer and consumer should run on two separate machines.